top of page

 ½ teaspoon wakame seaweed, ground

-1 ½ 15-ounce cans (about 3 cups) no-sodium great northern or cannellini or similar white bean, rinsed *
+2 15-ounce cans (about 3 cups) no-sodium great northern, cannellini, or navy beans, rinsed

 2 tablespoons aka (red) miso paste